Nationwide Block of Suppressor & SBR Tax Restriction Passed In Congress! Registry Block Now Pushed!

 Frequently Asked Questions

-What is the main legal argument against the NFA after HR1 removed the tax stamp?
+What are the main legal arguments against the NFA after the tax reduction?

-How does the Department of Justice defend the National Firearms Act (NFA)?
+How is the Department of Justice defending the NFA?

-What was the procedural dispute in the NFA legal challenge?
+What was the procedural dispute regarding new evidence in the NFA case?

 The DOJ attempted to introduce a new ATF declaration late in the proceedings, claiming the registration system is necessary due to application denials.
-Plaintiffs argued this violated Northern District of Texas court rules, which restrict introducing new evidence at the reply stage of a motion.
+Plaintiffs argued this violated Northern District of Texas court rules by introducing new evidence at the reply stage, preventing a timely response.

 Related News